 Best Time to Visit Varenna

 Please, avoid summer!
-Overtourism has taken Lake Como by storm over the past few years (so much so that a day-tripper fee is rumoured to be introduced) and to be honest, it’s not really enjoyable anymore to visit on a hot summer day when the streets, ferries and trains are all packed.
+Over tourism has taken Lake Como by storm over the past few years (so much so that a day-tripper fee is rumoured to be introduced) and to be honest, visiting on a hot summer day when the streets, ferries and trains are all packed is not that much fun.

 We recommend opting for shoulder season (April/May and September/October) or even winter as the best time to visit Varenna.
 During spring/autumn Varenna is still active, especially during the weekends when day-trippers from Milan often visit, while during the coldest months some shops and restaurants might be closed.